-Part 1: Rules for Use of SF/ On-Product Labels
+Part 1: Rules for Use of SFI On-Product Labels

-The SFI program has Chain of Custody labels and a SFI Certified Sourcing label.
+The SFI program has three on product labels: two Chain of Custody labels and one-a_SFI Certified Sourcing label.

 Certified Chain of Custody labels track the use of fiber from certified forests, certified sourcing and recycled material.